Q: How much does it cost to be on this ride?

 Q: Are you doing the boring thing and riding on highways?

 A: Nope!
 As much as possible we’ll be on two-lane secondary roads and scenic byways.
-Our great sponsor Butler Maps, the motorcycle maps experts, have worked very closely with us and staff historians to create the absolute best itinerary possible for each of the 10 routes.
+We have worked to create the absolute best itinerary possible for each of the routes.
 Sometimes interstates can’t be skipped, but they are avoided as much as absolutely possible.

 Q: Why do you have 10 different start points?

 A: Well, go big or go home, right?
-Seriously, though, women’s suffrage in the USA is a history worthy of a National ride.
+Seriously, though, women’s suffrage in the USA is a historical journey worthy of a National ride.
 Some riders will choose to ship or ride their motorcycles to the West Coast to have the full cross-country experience.
-Others may start closer to the end point or in one of the seven other starting points due to time constraints, budget and proximity.
+Others may start closer to the endpoint or in one of the other starting points due to time constraints, budget, and proximity.

 Q: What if I want to camp and not stay in hotels?

 A: Well, you’ll miss the camaraderie and bonding that happens in the evenings, and that would be a real shame.
-But we admire you for wanting to be involved in your own way, so we’re prepared a list of campgrounds in the areas we stay in every night.
-Go ahead and register and then you’ll get the camping information in that information package we keep mentioning.
+But we admire you for wanting to be involved in your own way, and motorcycling is all about freedom and independence, so go for it!
+KOA Kampgrounds often have campgrounds in or near city centers, so we suggest you download their app and stay with them.
+That would be the easiest way to find camping locations across America.

 Q: Why is my registration fee non-refundable?

-A: While your registration fee is non-*refundable* we didn’t say it’s not transferable.
+A: While your registration fee is non-*refundable* we didn’t say it’s non-*transferable.
 Go ahead and find someone willing to take your place and we’ll substitute (even though we’ll then be sad you won’t be joining us.).
-If for some reason you cannot find a replacement rider, we’ll split your registration fee with our charities and will send you a letter acknowledging your donation if you ask us by email.